Rackover/Droplet/README.md

 # ![icon](Droplet/static/icon.png) Droplet
 A simple TCP-based LAN-only messaging system.
 Short and simple, realtime only, decentralized.
 Uses UDP for discovery (broadcasting on every interface).
-If you message someone who have not discovered you, their instance of droplet will automatically discover them for a short while.
+If you message someone who have not discovered you, their instance of droplet will automatically discover you for a short while.

 Works on port 2999 and needs both TCP (messaging) and UDP (discovery) going.
 Not working?
 Check out your firewall... first culprit!